Pessary Fitting - Western Women's and Mens Health

 How is the pessary inserted?

-Sometimes a number of sizes need to be tried to find the right size for you.
-The wrong size may fall out.
-If this happens you can dispose of the pessary and contact your physio for another appointment.
+Sometimes a number of types and sizes need to be tried in order to find the right size for you.
+The wrong size might fall out.
+If this happens, just contact your physio for another appointment and bring the pessary with you.

 Are there any risks?

-Very rarely the pessary causes pressure areas in the vagina.
-It is important that you see your doctor every six- twelve months to do a speculum & check the vagina.
-Please tell your doctor if you notice any of the following:
+Occasionally, the pessary causes pressure areas inside the vagina.
+It is important that you see your doctor every 6 – 12 months to have a speculum check.

 > Constipation